turboapps/turbome/README.md

 `spoon.me` files are SpoonScripts that contain instructions to automatically package applications.
 By convention, packaging scripts are named `spoon.me` and placed in the root of a repository.

-Spoon containers can be shared on the [Spoonium.net](http://spoonium.net) online hub and deployed to end users on the [Spoon.net](http://spoon.net) application hosting service.
+Spoon containers can be shared on the [Spoon.net](http://spoon.net) online hub and deployed to end users on the [Turbo.net](http://turbo.net) desktop hosting service.

 ## License
 |                      |                                          |